 There are two ways to interpret our modal analysis: as picking out discrete wave signals (e.g. for the BC1 component), or as defining a spectrum (Nash et al., 2006).
-The discrete approach was favored here, as it lends itself to comparison with SSH and to transport-related questions raised by the purpose of the RAPID/MOCHA array.
+The discrete approach was favored here, as it lends itself to comparison with SSH and to transport-related questions raised by the purpose of the Rapid/MOCHA array.
+Despite having more than 12 instruments in the vertical, we find that only a limited number of modes (5) can be inverted for if the results are to be independent of the exact vertical placement of instruments within the typical mooring geometry used for the project.

-- 5 Despite having more than 12 instruments in the vertical, we find that only 5 modes can be inverted for if the results are to be independent of the exact vertical placement of instruments (within the typical mooring geometry used for the project).
-In other words, only a limited mode-number spectrum can be obtained from dynamic height moorings of the type used by the RAPID/MOCHA project. - The details of agreement between subsurface fluctuations, baroclinic modes, and sea surface height indicates the importance of near-surface signals and forcing.
+The details of agreement between subsurface fluctuations, baroclinic modes, and sea surface height indicates the importance of near-surface signals and forcing.
 A clear example of the different conclusions reachable is a comparison of Chelton et al. (1998), Chelton et al. (2007), and Lapeyre (2009), in which altimetric SSH signals are interpreted respectively as non-linear Rossby waves, as oceanic eddies, or as forced surface-intensified waves.
-Different resolution SSH products and a different treatment - of surface signals and forcing led to mutually exclusive conclusions.
+Different resolution SSH products and a different treatment of surface signals and forcing led to mutually exclusive conclusions.
 Similarly, studies based on current meters (Wunsch, 1997) will respond preferentially to signals with strong kinetic energy at the depths sampled.

 We minimized the influence of near-surface signals on our mode decompositions by excluding measurements shallower than 140 m or 200 m (depending on the station).
 There are many energetic surface processes, but not all of these processes are related to vertical modes.
 Some, such as surface buoyancy forcing or Ekman convergence, can be generation mechanisms for internal waves.
+A clear understanding of what spatial and horizontal time-scales are necessary to generate low-frequency planetary waves is complex and poorly understood (Killworth and Blundell, 2007), and we do not tackle it here.
+Forced planetary waves would further need to propagate downward over some horizontal distance before they feel the bottom (Johnson, 2011), before which point vertical modes would not be efficient basis functions.

-A clear understanding of what spatial and horizontal time-scales are necessary to generate low-frequency planetary frequency content of bottom pressure (Bryden et al., 2009) is much different from the moored hydrographic measurements, with large variance at high frequencies.
+Though one might hope that the different observing systems of subsurface dynamic height and SSH would be consistent measurements, this holds true often than desired, especially close to the boundaries.
+A third independent measurement that could be compared against its bottom pressure, which is also measured by Rapid/MOCHA.
+The frequency content of bottom pressure (Bryden et al., 2009) is much different from the moored hydrographic measurements, with large variance at high frequencies.
 We have attempted to find correlations between various combinations of geopotential anomaly, SSH, and bottom pressure, but practically no coherence has been found other than small correlation at WB2.
 Bottom pressure at WB2 has been investigated by Bryden et al. (2009), and, after removing many sources of noise, there is a signal coherent with local changes in geopotential anomaly.